Rjooby/SnakeySnake/README.md

-# SnakeySnake
+## SnakeySnake

-Recreation of the classic 2d game snake.

-Features included: Varying difficulties, 2 players Technologies used: Javacscript, JQuery,CSS
+Recreation of the classic 2d game snake using Javascript, jQuery, HTML, and CSS.
+Avoid the walls and your own body while eating as many apples as possible.
+Game rendering is done entirely through toggling CSS classes while backend functionality was written in Javascript.

+## Features included
+* Varying difficulties
+* 2 player mode available using one keyboard

+## Upcoming improvements
+* Reworking CSS to make the game more visually appealing.
+* Smoother game reset transition
+* Score counters for both players